 A dedication to the corresponding year in the Chinese zodiac along with the Chinese hanzi character for the zodiac animal also appear on the coin's reverse.
 The coin's weight, purity and year of issuance is inscribed as well.

 The Royal Mint launched the British Shengxiào Lunar Gold Series in 2014 with the "Year of the Horse" gold coins.
-The second issue of the series in 2015 celebrates the "Year of the Sheep" and the 2016 edition the "Year of the Monkey".
+The second issue of the series in 2015 celebrates the "Year of the Sheep", the 2016 edition the "Year of the Monkey" and the 2017 edition the "Year of the Rooster".
 Starting with the 2016 issue, Ian Rank-Broadley's depiction of the Queen on the obverse side was replaced by Jody Clark's new version.
 Altogether, the series will ultimately consist of 12 editions, corresponding to the 12 Chinese zodiac signs.
 The zodiac animal images on the coins are designed by the British-Chinese artist Wuon-Gean Ho.
 She is a respected artist and printmaker with a degree from Cambridge University.
-Annual mintages of the coins that make up the series are severely limited.

 Compared to other gold bullion coins, mintage of the British Lunar Gold coins is quite limited and has even declined in 2016.
 The 1 oz denomination is by far the most common.
 1/4 oz Lunar Gold coins were only minted in 2015 and 5 oz and 1 kg coins are only minted as proof coins.